 The Church is very popular for weddings, set in such beautiful scenery, and provides a very warm welcome to all who come to share in worship.
 It must be one of the warmest old churches in the area!

-Highlights of the year definitely include the candlelight carol service on the Sunday before Christmas at 6.30pm and the Church Garden Party and Garden Party held in July.
+Highlights of the year definitely include the candlelight carol service on the Sunday before Christmas at 6.30pm and the Church Coffee and Craft morning in June

 Safeguarding: The Parish has adopted "Promoting a Safer Church" (House of Bishops 2017) as the Parish Safeguarding Policy Statement